mindgruve/mg-reverse-proxy/README.md

     $store = new Store(dirname(__FILE__) . '/wp/wp-content/cache');
     $reverseProxy = new CachedReverseProxy(new WordPressAdapter(dirname( __FILE__ ) . '/wp/wp-blog-header.php', 600, $store));
     $reverseProxy->run();

-## Comparision of initial response to a cached response

-Initial Request:

-    Request -> Is Caching Enabled
-            -> MG-Reverse-Proxy
-            -> bootstraps WordPress
-            -> WordPress generates webpage (multiple hits to database) -> Cache Headers Set
-            -> Stores Result in local cache
-            -> Returns response to user

-Subsequent Requests:

-    Request -> Is Caching Enabled
-            -> MG-Reverse-Proxy
-            -> Generated webpage pulled from cache
-            -> Returns cached response to user

-    Note: With a cached response, your application is not bootstrapped at all.

 ## The WordPress Adapter
 Included with is an adapter for WordPress.
 A description of these constructor arguments....